Turnitin®

 Please note as well that you should only use Turnitin® in teaching spaces and not in Sandboxes.

-Once you have enabled Turnitin® GradeMark®, you will be able to determine whether you would like grades in Turnitin® to sync automatically as a draft to Brightspace or whether you would like to sync Turnitin® grades manually as draft in Brightspace.
+Once you have enabled Turnitin® Online Grading®, you will be able to determine whether you would like grades in Turnitin® to sync automatically as a draft to Brightspace or whether you would like to sync Turnitin® grades manually as draft in Brightspace.
 If you have linked the assignment to a grade item and choose the first option, a grade from Turnitin® will automatically saved as draft in Brightspace.
 This means that once you are done marking all assignments in Turnitin®, you will only need to release the grades to students afterwards.
 If you decide for option number two, you would have the added step of having to first sync all grades from Turnitin® into Brightspace and then releasing them to students.
-(Figure 2)
+(Figure 9)

 You as the instructor will see the following: